zordius/HandlebarsTest/README.md

 HandlebarsTest
 ==============

-Performance tests on Mustache and Handlebars php libs
+Performance tests on Mustache and Handlebars php libs.
+Results can be found here: http://zordius.github.io/HandlebarsTest/ .

 Requirements
 ------------